ABOUT THE CTL

 Annual photographic competition

-Members may compete in the club's annual taurine photographic competition, usually held in the autumn.
-The prize-winners are announced before the Anniversary Lunch in London.
+Members may compete in the club's annual taurine photographic competition, usually held in the autumn, after the end of the season.

-The 2020 photographic competition will be held in March 2021.
+The 2023 photographic competition will be held in the autumn of 2023.